Consultations for Volume Concerns in Melbourne

 Doctor-performed procedure only

-Use of TGA-approved products sourced from Australian suppliers
+Use of ARTG-registered products sourced from Australian suppliers

 Emphasis on precision, safety, and restraint.
 Volume replacement & enhancement procedures are medical treatments with known risks, including rare but serious complications.